By Roy Burner - Minister of the Gospel

 They said to the King: If it be so, our God whom we serve is able to deliver us from the burning fiery furnace, and he will deliver us out of your hand, O king.
 But if not, be it known to you, that we will not serve your gods, nor worship the golden image which you have set up (Daniel 3:29-30).

 Drawing the line; as to what Shadrach, Meshach, and Abednego would or would not accept could have been costly; but they came out of the fire without a hair of their head being singed, neither their clothing affected, nor the smell of fire on them!
 Having seen this happen literally before his eyes; it had a favorable effect on the king!

 We are seeing many take such a stand, drawing the line, in many Third World Nations, and elsewhere today; facing persecution, even death, for having done so.
 They steadfastly refused to deny the God of their salvation; standing firm in their resolve, to serve God and the Lord Jesus Christ!

 It is unfortunate that an attitude of indifference, and failure in drawing the line, has caused the murder of millions of unborn babies still in their mother's womb.
 It is unfortunate that homosexuality is now openly flaunted; infiltrating into other areas of society, along with the transgender movement that questions one's God-given sex at birth.

 It is unfortunate that the sanctity of marriage is now violated by same sex marriage.
-It is unfortunate that in America the "One Nation under God" concept; and "In God We Trust" inscribed on its coins; is for the most part, failing to bear the truthfulness of such statements.
+It is unfortunate that the "One Nation under God" concept; and "In God We Trust" inscribed on our coins; is for the most part, failing to bear the truthfulness of such statements.